kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 [`custom`](#custom-feature-source) feature source.

 > **NOTE:** Be careful when creating and/or updating hook or feature files
 > while NFD is running.
-In order to avoid race conditions you should write into
+In order to avoid race conditions you should write
-> a temporary file (outside the `source.d` and `features.d` directories), and,
-> atomically create/update the original file by doing a filesystem move
+> into a temporary file, and atomically create/update the original file by
-> operation.
+> doing a file rename operation.
+NFD ignores dot files,
+> so temporary file can be written to the same directory and renamed
+> (`.my.feature` -> `my.feature`) once file is complete.
+Both file names should
+> (obviously) be unique for the given application.

 ### An example